Skip to main content

 How to Verify Phone Numbers behind an IVR

 Some phone numbers sit behind an IVR (interactive voice response) system and require dialing an extension to reach the right person.
-Telnyx now supports verifying numbers behind an IVR automatically through the API.
+Telnyx now supports verifying numbers behind an IVR automatically through the API and the Mission Control Portal.

 Telnyx Engineering avatar